Dynamically-sized Storage Types

 to values of some type V

-these keys and values in storage.
-Hash maps are useful when you want to look up data by using a key
+.
+Storage maps are useful when you want to look up data by

-that can be of any type.
-For example, in the Subcurrency contract, we
+using a key that can be of any type.
+For example, in the Subcurrency

-kept track of each user’s token balance in a map in which each key is a user’s address and the
+contract, we kept track of each user’s token balance in a map in which each key is a user’s address

 Creating a New Storage Map